Technologicat/spacemacs.d/README.md

 If you want to use `minimap` instead, be sure to [get it from GitHub](https://github.com/dengste/minimap); the version on ELPA seems to be old even though it has the same version number.
 As of this writing, only the version on GitHub has the ability to change the color of the highlighted line.

-We use `yafolding` instead of the folding features of `evil`, because it requires no configuration, works perfectly for Python, and importantly, *draws nice-looking folding markers at the margin*.
+We use `yafolding` instead of the folding features of `evil`, because it requires no configuration, works perfectly for Python, and importantly, *draws nice-looking folding markers at the fringe*.
 Spacemacs's `evil` folding (required for languages not based on indentation) of course remains available.

 ## Some useful standard key bindings